 MARTIN CRUDDACE, ARC CEO

-“As we enter the fourth season of the All-Weather Championships, kicking off on 27th October, we can all look forward to enjoying another winter of exciting racing ahead of crowning seven new Champions on Good Friday at Lingfield Park.
+“As we enter the fifth season of the All-Weather Championships, kicking off on 24th October at Newcastle for the first time, we can all look forward to enjoying another winter of exciting racing ahead of crowning seven new Champions on Good Friday at Lingfield Park.
 This year we hope to have even greater international involvement with horses able to qualify for the £1 million Finals Day by running solely in Ireland and France.
 We’d like to thank those that continue to support the All-Weather Champsionships.”

 2016-17 Information Pack